ESV-Sweetplum/quinsight/DOCS.md

 (READ-ONLY) Creates an [editor action](#class-editoraction), to later be executed with [`actions.Perform`](#function-actions-perform).
 ### Parameters:
 - `type: EditorActionType` - The type of action to perform.
+- `...: any` - The parameters of the action.
+Depending on the prefix of the action, different parameters should be passed in:
 ### Returns:
 - `EditorAction` - The requested [editor action](#class-editoraction).